TL;DR

 This illustrates how burnout isn't a short-term problem but a long-term financial catastrophe that can derail your entire life plan.

 To effectively combat burnout, we must first understand what it is.
 It's more than just stress.
-The World Health Organization (WHO) formally recognised burnout in its International Classification of Diseases (ICD-11) as an "occupational phenomenon."
+The World Health Organisation (WHO) formally recognised burnout in its International Classification of Diseases (ICD-11) as an "occupational phenomenon."

 Crucially, it is not classified as a medical condition itself.
 Instead, it's defined as a syndrome resulting from chronic workplace stress that has not been successfully managed.